This article was originally published 15 January 2021, and last updated 18 June 2021.

-Australian TV productions were seriously delayed by COVID-19 last year, but like screen industries all over the world ours managed to forge (cautiously) ahead so we'd have things to watch in 2021.
-While some of these shows are yet to be given airdates, these are some that shine brightly on the radar so far.
+Australian TV productions were seriously delayed by COVID-19 last year, but like screen industries all over the world ours managed to forge (cautiously) ahead so we’d have shows to watch in 2021.
+While some of these are yet to be given airdates, here are some that shine brightly on the radar so far.

 Vague trends emerge, including a real diversity of casts and key creatives; female-led stories and quite a few murder mysteries.
 Thankfully, the comic element seems present in many of the dramas (even the one about euthanasia and the one set in a psychiatric unit.)
 Doctors, medical settings and teenage pregnancies recur, as do complicated family dynamics, country town communities and picturesque regional locations.
 What this says about the national psyche is anyone’s guess.

 Jungle Entertainment’s eight-part drama Wakefield premiered at Easter and it deals creatively and sensitively with some tricky subject matter, including the fine line between sanity and insanity.
 Created and co-written by veteran TV screenwriter Kristen Dunphy, and inspired by her own experiences in psych units, this ambitious drama has the hallmarks of deep understanding.

 Set in the Blue Mountains and exploring mental illness, Wakefield stars Rudi Dharmalingam (who was excellent in British marital drama Split) as a gifted psychiatric nurse, alongside Geraldine Hakewilll, Ryan Corr, Harriet Dyer, Wayne Blair and Mandy McElhinney.